-\paragraph{Why Model-based RL?} Our overall pipeline is built upon model-based RL, which involves learning the underlying dynamics from a buffer of past experiences, optimizing the control policy through future rollouts of compact model states, and executing actions in the environment to append the experience buffer.
-Unlike previous work, the world model serves not only as a simulator for policy learning but also provides a measure of domain relevance for both dynamics representation transfer and behavior transfer discussed in the following sections.
-Additionally, after pretraining the world models, subsequent algorithms can rely on the fixed parameters of the source domain models, making it more universal in real-world scenarios and decoupled from the source data.
+Our overall pipeline is built upon model-based RL, which involves learning the underlying dynamics from a buffer of past experiences, optimizing the control policy through future rollouts of compact model states, and executing actions in the environment to append the experience buffer.
+More precisely, we introduce a transfer RL approach based on the model-based DreamerV2 method~\cite{hafner2020mastering}.
+Unlike previous work, the world model in our approach serves not only as a simulator for policy learning but also provides a measure of task relevance for both dynamics representation transfer and behavior transfer discussed in the following sections.
+Additionally, after pretraining the source world model, subsequent algorithms can rely on the fixed parameters of this model, making it more universal in real-world scenarios and decoupled from the source data.

-\myparagraph{Source models pretraining.} Compared to APV~\cite{seo2022reinforcement}, our approach incorporates actions during the pretraining phase, which is more reasonable in learning the consequences of state transitions.
-As shown in \cref{fig:method}, we begin by considering a collection of action-conditioned videos denoted as $\mathcal{D}$, comprising $N$ distinct tasks.
-Our initial step involves pretraining a batch of action-conditioned video prediction models denoted as ${F_{\phi}^i \mid i\in[1,N]}$.
-Similar to Dreamer~\cite{hafner2019dream}, the pretrained models consist of three main components as follows: